-Once home with your Savannah, it is important to quarantine them in a small area like a bedroom and away from any other pets or small children for a week to 10 days.
+Once home with your Savannah, it is important to quarantine them in a small area like a bedroom and away from any other pets or small children for a week to 14 days.
+They need to be away from other pets in the household.
+Please dont allow any dogs or other cats near the quarantine room.
 A clean litter box should be kept in close proximity as well as fresh water and 24 hour kibble to graze on.
 Allow your Savannah to have access to his/her opened carrier they arrived in so they have a familiar smell.
 It is important to bring your kitten into your vet within the 72 hour agreed upon time frame for a health check.
 Any guarantee of health will be null and void if this requirement is not met.
 Provide your vet with a copy of the vet records I provided in your adoption binder.
 Your vet is more than welcome to contact my vet with any questions either about care provided or care recommendations.

-A week to 10 days of quarantine allows your Savannah to clear their health check and be comfortable with the new sights and smells of your home.
+A week to 14 days of quarantine allows your Savannah to clear their health check and be comfortable with the new sights and smells of your home.
 Now you are ready to introduce them to the whole house and any new animal friends in your home.
 I suggest placing their travel carrier empty, in a place accessible to other pets so they can investigate your Savannahs smell , then I suggest you put your other pet(s) in a crate or carrier for a couple hours and allow your Savannah to walk around the crate or carrier to investigate.
 By doing this, your Savannah doesn’t feel threatened and your other pet certainly won’t be nervous because this is already their home.
 Perhaps you have another procedure that you think will work better and I welcome any alternate suggestions.
-It will take less than a day and they likely will be instant friends!!!
+Sometimes depending on the kitten it can take several weeks or months for the bonding to occur.
+Give he/she the adequate time to get adjusted in their new environment.
+This can take time.

 Please exercise common sense and do not leave your Savannah kitten unattended with any dogs in your home until you are confident of their new friendship.
 Its very important you provide your Savannah with a place or places to call their own so if they would like to retreat and have some quiet time they can access for just themselves.
 While the below information is some basic points of interest, it certainly is NOT, and should not be construed as a complete guide to ownership.
 Research on the internet will provide many opinions and information.